Lyapunov-Based Stabilization and Control of the Stochastic Schrodinger Equation: Preliminaries and Problem Formulation

-Observation in quantum systems is a very controversial issue.
-By the early postulates of quantum mechanics, the osbervation process, projects the system into the eigenspace corresponding to the resulting eigenket of the observable.
-This viewpoint is known as projective measurement or also strong Von Neumann measurement.
-By this postulate, the premeasure quantum state is completely missed.
-Developing POVM led to a more general model for quantum observation, known as weak measurement\cite{brun2002simple,aharonov1988result}.
-By weak measurement, the premeasure state, does not neccesarily collapse to the eigenstates of the observable but deviates from its initial state.
-This deviation depends on the strength of the measurement and the distribution spread of the Gaussian measurement .
-On the other hand, the obtained information is unsharped.
-This phenomena obeys the Busch's theorem which states: "no information without disturbance".\cite {busch2009no}.
-A continuously observed quantum system is the one being continuously weakly measured.
-Denote the measurement observable by $X$(which is neccesarily self adjoint).
-In\cite{jacobs2006straightforward,jacobs2014quantum}, a Gaussian approach to weak measurement is followed.
-In this approach, the deviation of the premeasure state depends on the measurment strength and the energy shifts between the eigenkets of $X$ weighted by the projection of premeasure state into the eigenbasis generated by $X$.
-In the case of continuous measurement, this approach leads to the following stochastic dyanimacl behaviour, known as Stochastic Schrodinger Equation (SSE):
+By the early postulates of quantum mechanics, the measurement process, projects the system into the eigenspace corresponding to the resulting eigenket of the observable.
+This viewpoint is known as projective measurement or also, strong Von Neumann measurement.
+By this postulate, the pre-measure quantum state is completely missed.
+Developing Positive Operator Valued Measure (POVM) led to a more general model for quantum measurement, known as weak measurement \cite{brun2002simple,aharonov1988result}.
+By weak measurement, the pre-measure state, does not necessarily collapse to the eigenstates of the observable but deviates from its initial state.
+This deviation depends on the strength of the measurement and the distribution spread of the Gaussian measurement.
+Moreover, the obtained information is unsharp.
+This phenomena obeys the Busch's theorem: ``no information without disturbance"\cite {busch2009no}.
+A continuously measured quantum system is the one being continuously weakly measured.
+Let us denote the measurement observable by $X$, which is neccesarily self adjoint.
+In \cite{jacobs2006straightforward,jacobs2014quantum}, a Gaussian approach to weak measurement is followed.
+In this approach, the deviation of the premeasure state depends on the measurement strength and the energy shifts between the eigenkets of $X$ weighted by the projection of pre-measure state into the eigenbasis generated by $X$.
+In the case of continuous measurement, this approach leads to the following stochastic dynamic behaviour, known as Stochastic Schr\"odinger Equation:

-where $k$ is the strength of the measurement, $dW$ is the standard Wiener process and $\left\langle X \right\rangle$ is the expected value of the observable $X$.
-Also it is shown that the contribution of the free evolution term in \ref{10} add together with \ref{SSE1}, so the complete evolution is given by:
+where $k$ is the strength of the measurement, $dW$ is the standard Wiener process, and $\left\langle X \right\rangle$ is the expected value of the observable $X$.
+Also, it is shown that the contribution of the free evolution term in (\ref{10}) added together with (\ref{SSE1}), (i.e. the complete evolution) is given by:

 This stochastic unitary evolution is a more general form of strong measurement.
-One may deduce from \ref{SSE} that in the case of great measurement strength, the quantum system is projected to the eigenkets of $X$ in a short time.
+One may deduce from (\ref{SSE}) that in the case of great measurement strength, the quantum system is projected to the eigenkets of $X$ in a short time.
 For convenience let us use the following notation: